lafeirjo/City_Of_Grand_Rapids_Social_Impact/Install_Instructions/install.md

          b.
 Once you are in the correct directory run this command “git clone https://github.com/lafeirjo/City_Of_Grand_Rapids_Social_Impact.git” (without the quotations).
 This will clone our repository to the directory you changed to.

          c.
 Once your repository is coloned.
 Run this command "cd "City_Of_Grand_Rapids_Social_Impact"" (do not paste the outer set of parenthesis).
 This will move you into the directory that you just cloned.

-         d.
-From there you will run this command "cd "Install_Instructions"" (do not paste the outer set of parenthesis).
-This will move you into our Install Instructions directory.

 2. Setting up the correct environment.